dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

  - Bullet (Physics Lib): http://bulletphysics.org/Bullet/BulletFull/classbtBroadphaseInterface.html

 In these examples of very typical C++ code, you can see a large number of functions receive arguments by reference.
 Complex objects are likely to be fetched via getters/properties.
-Simple objects like math vectors/matrices are likely to be called with literals, or properties.
+Simple objects like math vectors/matrices are likely to be called with literals, properties, or expressions.